Medically reviewed by Chaunie Brusie, BSN, RN on September 14, 2021

 Nurses make a difference in people’s lives in many different ways, and that’s just as true for an aesthetic or cosmetic nurse.
 In this career path, you’d be helping people through the use of non-invasive, in-office treatments such as injectables and skincare treatments.

 Aesthetic nurses often help plastic surgeons and cosmetic dermatologists, providing pre-and post-operative care related to plastic surgery as well as delivering care to patients under the supervision of a physician.

-In this guide, we will answer many of the questions you might have when considering a career as an aesthetic/cosmetic nurse, including:
+In this guide, we will answer many of the questions you might have if you’re considering a career as an aesthetic/cosmetic nurse.

 Aesthetic/cosmetic nurses are registered nurses who provide a variety of services.
 These can include injections of dermal fillers and Botox neurotoxin; photofacials; dermabrasion; micro-needling; tattoo removal; and non-surgical body contouring.

 Note: some employers use the alternative spelling “esthetic nurse” or “esthetician’s nurse” in job descriptions and job listings.
 In this guide, we’re using the traditional spelling, “aesthetic nurse.”